 - Plan to arrive early in the day, as early as 730 or 8 am if you can or later in the day.
 Walt Disney World generally sees a peak in attendance during the late morning and early afternoon.
-Arriving early at Magic Kingdom for example, will allow you to enjoy some of the high demand rides, like Peter Pan, Jungle Cruise and Splash Mountain without the long wait times if you were unable to get fastpasses.
+Arriving early at Magic Kingdom, for example, will allow you to enjoy some of the high-demand rides, like Peter Pan, Jungle Cruise, and Splash Mountain without the long wait times.

-- Don’t waste a FP+ at 9:00 a.m., most likely your wait time will be short enough and you won’t need it.
+- Don’t waste a Lightning Lane Pass on rides anytime before 11:00 am, most likely your wait time will be short enough and you won’t need it.

 - Eat meals just before or after regular meal times so you’re not tackling crowds or lines

 - Check out the best days for each park.
-Nothing is worse than realizing you’re at Epcot on a Saturday and so is the rest the Florida.
+Nothing is worse than realizing you’re at Epcot on a Saturday and so is the rest of Florida.

 - Ride the rides during the parades( which usually occur twice a day) if you’re not interested in watching them for shorter lines and the same can be said for the fireworks.